Historical Musical Innovators

 Bob Keane

-In 1958, Keane established Del-Fi Records and recorded a Pacoima teen named Richard Valenzuela, whom he rechristened Ritchie Valens.
-Del-Fi recorded into the ’60s, scoring minor hits by rocker Chan Romero (“Hippy Hippy Shake”), Little Caesar and the Romans, Dick Dale and the Del-Tones, and Johnny Crawford.
-During the early 1960’s Del-Fi recorded several groups and recording artists from the Northeast Los Angeles area.
-The Romancers, Maximillian Uballez, The Sisters, Ronnie and the Pomona Casuals, and Lil Ray recorded on Del-Fi or a subsidiary label, like Donna, Mustang, and Selma labels.
-Keane folded Del-Fi in 1967.
+In 1958, Keane founded Del-Fi Records, launching the career of Pacoima teen Ritchie Valens (born Richard Valenzuela).
+Del-Fi also recorded hits by Chan Romero (“Hippy Hippy Shake”), Little Caesar and the Romans, Dick Dale and the Del-Tones, and Johnny Crawford.
+During the early 1960s, Del-Fi and its subsidiary labels—including Donna, Mustang, and Selma—recorded several Northeast Los Angeles artists such as The Romancers, Maximillian Uballez, The Sisters, Ronnie and the Pomona Casuals, and Lil Ray.

 Eddie Torres East LA Revue